-I am a postdoc researcher at the Department of Artificial Intelligence and Human Interfaces, in the division of Human-Computer Interaction, University of Salzburg.
-My expertise in HCI research focus on temporality in terms of: long-term and short-term design processes, and fast and slow paced design thinking, and how this f.ex. shape people's creativity and participation.
-My recent research focus is how temporality plays a role in design and how we may design tools for supporting fast or slow design thinking, including how AI can be used as a design material as part of these kinds of tools.
+I am an assistant professor at Aalborg University in Copenhagen at the Department of Computer Science in the Human-Centered Computing Group.
+My expertise in HCI research focus on temporality in terms of: long-term and short-term design processes, and fast and slow paced design thinking, and how time and temporality shape people's creativity and design processes.
+This includes exploring how temporality plays a role in design and how we may design tools for supporting fast or slow design thinking.
+Considering the accelerating role of AI technology in many contexts, I critically explore the temporality of AI technology and the impact on design processes and creativity.

-Research Areas: Participatory Design, HCI, Interaction Design, Game Design, Creativity
+Research Areas: Participatory Design, HCI, Interaction Design, Hackathons, Game Jams, Creativity

 Publications